JesseStraat/Quantum-Werewolf/README.md

 - The GM reveals whether anyone died during the night, and if they did, they will reveal the dead person's role.
 All permutations where he wasn't that role are removed.

-   N.B.: A player can only die at night if he is fully dead in all permutations.
+   > N.B.: A player can only die at night if he is fully dead in all permutations.

-   > P: This is realised automatically when probabilities are calculated via calcprobs().
+   > P: This is realised automatically when probabilities are calculated via g.calculate_probabilities().

  - The GM once again shows all players the table of probabilities, and the number of permutations left.